-- 5. The application requirement to identify all receiving waters was relaxed to require identification of only the Regional Water Quality Control Board within which discharges are located, and the named water bodies or major downstream receiving waters. - 6.
+- The application requirement to identify all receiving waters was relaxed to require identification of only the Regional Water Quality Control Board within which discharges are located, and the named water bodies or major downstream receiving waters. - 6.
 The requirements for compliance with maximum contaminant levels (MCLs) were replaced with receiving water limitations in accordance with applicable Regional Water Quality Control Board basin plan. - 7.
 Language was added to clarify that Best Management Practices (BMPs) implementation is required for all discharges.
 The BMP specifications were consolidated in one section of permit. - 8.
-Language was added to clarify that BMPs listed in Attachment C are provided for example purposes. - 9.
-The numeric turbidity effluent limitation of 10 Nephelometric Turbidity Units (NTU) was removed.
-With regard to groundwater supply well discharges, the permit now proposes that BMPs must be used to maintain a discharge turbidity of less than 100 NTU. - 10.
-The requirement to use a handheld meter to monitor turbidity was changed to allow a visual estimate of turbidity. - 11.
+Language was added to clarify that BMPs listed in Attachment C are provided for illustrative purposes. - 9.
+The numeric turbidity effluent limitation of 10 NTU was removed.
+With regard to groundwater supply well operations, the permit now proposes that BMPs should be used to maintain a discharge turbidity of less than 100 NTU. - 10.
+The requirement to use a handheld meter to monitor turbidity was modified to allow a visual estimate of turbidity. - 11.
 The compliance determination threshold for chlorine effluent limitations was changed from a method detection level of 0.10 mg/L to a minimum level of 0.1 mg/L. - 12.
 Language was added to emphasize the importance of multiple uses or beneficial reuse of discharges, including: - a.
 Application requirement to list potential multiple use or beneficial reuse options. - b.
 Annual reporting requirement of volume of discharge placed to use or reuse prior to discharge to a surface water. - c.
 Annual reporting requirement of volume of discharge not placed to use or reuse prior to discharge to surface water. - 13.
 The requirement for event monitoring (monitoring after each discharge event) was limited to superchlorinated discharges, well development or rehabilitation discharges, and individual discharges greater than 325,850 gallons (one acre-foot). - 14.
-The requirement for pH monitoring was limited to superchlorinated discharges.
+The requirement for pH monitoring limited to superchlorinated discharges. - 15.
+The requirement to use a handheld meter to monitor effluent turbidity was changed to allow a visual estimate of turbidity.